mindtonic/virility/README.md

     fb.poll  # returns a hash with the collected output from Facebook fb.count # returns the engagement_count for that URL

-The Facebook strategy leverages the 2.1 api call.
+The Facebook strategy leverages the Graph api call.
 Because of this, the following data fields are available:
 * comment_count
 * share_count
 * engagement_count